Welland Canal

-The Welland Canal is a ship canal in Ontario, Canada, connecting Lake Ontario and Lake Erie.
-It forms a key section of the St. Lawrence Seaway and Great Lakes Waterway.
-Traversing the Niagara Peninsula from Port Weller in St. Catharines to Port Colborne, it enables ships to ascend and descend the Niagara Escarpment and bypass Niagara Falls.
-It is the fourth canal connecting these waterways; three smaller predecessors also bore the same name.
+The Welland Canal is a ship canal in Ontario, Canada, and part of the St. Lawrence Seaway and Great Lakes Waterway.
+The canal traverses the Niagara Peninsula between Port Weller on Lake Ontario and Port Colborne on Lake Erie, and was built because the Niagara River—the only natural waterway connecting the lakes—was unnavigable due to Niagara Falls.
+The Welland Canal enables ships to ascend and descend the Niagara Escarpment, and has followed four different routes since it opened.

 The Welland Canal passes about 3,000 ships which transport about 40 e6t of cargo a year.
 It was a major factor in the growth of the city of Toronto, Ontario.
 The original canal and its successors allowed goods from Great Lakes ports such as Cleveland, Detroit, Milwaukee, and Chicago, as well as other heavily industrialized areas of the United States and Ontario, to be shipped to the Port of Montreal or to Quebec City, where they were usually reloaded onto ocean-going vessels for international shipping.